 (1) getting more data is part of the issue but it’s really a means to an end.
 The objective is in presenting an image in the panoramic “format” or “aspect ratio”.
 The scene in front of me was a sweeping landscape and I felt the very wide format was the best way to present it.

-(2) The original size of the total file was 800 meg, unfortunately I’ll need to upgrade my computer memory in order to handle that size with ease.
-The beauty of it is that at some point I will, inevitably, upgrade and the original file will still be available on my hard drive should I ever want that 2 metre print.
+(2) The original size of the total file was 800 meg, unfortunately, I’ll need to upgrade my computer memory in order to handle that size with ease.
+The beauty of it is that at some point I will, inevitably, upgrade and the original file will still be available on my hard drive should I ever want that 2-metre print.
 Reducing the file size was necessary in order to carry out routine processing, colour balancing, sharpening and so on with my current computer.
-Further, virtually all images (assuming RAW capture not jpeg shooting) need to be downsized for display on the internet.
-Even simple point and shoot cameras are now rated at 2 to say 5 megapixel, a converted RAW image from such cameras will provide a Photoshop PSD file or flattened TIFF file over 5 megabyte.
-Typically when resized and converted to jpegs for web display the file size will end up in the 50 to 200 kilobyte range.
+Further, virtually all images (assuming RAW capture, not jpeg shooting) need to be downsized for display on the internet.
+Even simple point and shoot cameras are now rated at 2 to say 5 megapixels, a converted RAW image from such cameras will provide a Photoshop PSD file or flattened TIFF file over 5 megabytes.
+Typically when resized and converted to jpegs for web display the file size will end up in the 50 to 200-kilobyte range.
 I generally display my jpegs at around 50 to 100 kb on this blog.

 (5) Another camera? film and/or medium format?
 I’m now shooting almost exclusively digital 35mm.
 Doing it with film would require carrying another camera/camera system with me which wouldn’t be practical whilst travelling, particularly internationally by airline.
 Another issue is the expense of some of the rather specialized panoramic cameras available.